SOMBOE!!

 have outstanding relief pitching, you might as well piss on the fire

-and call out the dogs."
+call out the dogs."
 Sounds like Whitey might have played

 Strat-o-matic.